estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	LOC	Briti	2	nmod
+1	LOC	Kosovo	2	nmod

-2	OTHER	saatkonnas	0	root
+2	OTHER	põgenikelaagrit	0	root

-3	OTHER	Washingtonis	2	nmod
+3	OTHER	Tiranas	2	nmod

 has_ner: True